Xavierlm11/Shaders-Engine/README.md

 Click to rotate
 ### Display Framebuffers
 ImGui Window to display separeted framebuffers
-- Combo with Main buffers, Reflection buffers and Refraction Buffers
+- Combo with Main buffers, Reflection buffers and Refraction Buffer